srt32/blog/source/2013-10-04-the-power-of-hashes-why-thinking-about-your-problem-matters.html.markdown

 #####Hashes

-The requirements of the project are to load up half a dozen thousand-line CSV files, build relationships (basically building ActiveRecord sans database from scratch) across the tables in memory, and create 'business intelligence' logic across this data.
+The requirements of the project are to load up half a dozen thousand-line CSV files, build relationships (basically build ActiveRecord sans database from scratch) across the tables in memory, and create 'business intelligence' logic across this data.
 For example, a user could ask for the top 3 merchants by revenue.
 This question requires taking a look at merchants, the merchant's transactions, and those transaction's